-Shirley Voich has been our head cook for over 15 years.
-She and her hard working staff prepare plenty of wholesome, delicious food for each camper.
+Our hard working staff prepare plenty of wholesome, delicious food for each camper.
 Camp meals include daily breakfast, lunch, dinner, and evening snack.
 Each meal is served family style where campers eat as a cabin with their staff members.
 If a camper does not like the main selection of the day's meal, there is always a salad bar with some alternatives.
 For breakfast, the salad bar will be full of fresh fruit, yogurt, and cereals.
 The lunch and dinner salad bar contains lots of vegetables, small meal options, and peanut butter with jelly.
 If your child has any special dietary needs, please note them on the medical form and speak to us prior to arrival.